CHENszu/Dbao/README.md

 - Provide API endpoints for interaction with the frontend

 **2 auth.py**
-- 用户认证和权限管理模块
+- User authentication and permission management module
-- 实现AuthService类处理用户注册、登录、Token验证等核心功能
+- Implement the AuthService class to handle core functions such as user registration, login, and Token verification
-- 包含密码加密、Token生成与验证、用户信息管理等方法
+- Include methods for password encryption, Token generation and verification, user information management, etc.
-- 提供init_auth_tables函数初始化认证相关的数据表结构
+- Provide the init_auth_tables function to initialize the structure of authentication-related data tables

 **3 database.py**
-- 数据库配置和操作核心模块
+- Database configuration and core operation module
-- 提供数据库连接配置和获取数据库连接的函数
+- Provide database connection configuration and functions for obtaining database connections
-- 负责初始化数据库表结构（会话表、消息表、图片表、附件表等）
+- Responsible for initializing database table structures (session table, message table, image table, attachment table, etc.)
-- 实现SessionManager类管理会话的创建、获取、更新、删除等操作
+- Implement the SessionManager class to manage operations such as session creation, retrieval, update, and deletion
-- 包含MemoryDB类处理用户记忆和会话摘要的存储与检索
+- Include the MemoryDB class to handle the storage and retrieval of user memory and session summaries

 **4 mcp_client.py**
-- MCP（Model Control Protocol）客户端实现
+- MCP (Model Control Protocol) client implementation
-- 通过stdio协议与本地MCP服务器进行通信
+- Communicate with the local MCP server via the stdio protocol
-- 支持Python和Node.js类型的MCP服务器
+- Support Python and Node.js type MCP servers
-- 实现MCPClient类处理与MCP服务器的具体通信逻辑
+- Implement the MCPClient class to handle specific communication logic with the MCP server
-- 定义MCP服务器配置（fetch/time/git等）
+- Define MCP server configurations (fetch/time/git, etc.)
-- 实现MCPManager类管理多个MCP客户端实例
+- Implement the MCPManager class to manage multiple MCP client instances

 **5 rag_engine.py**
-- 检索增强生成（RAG）引擎实现
+- Retrieval-Augmented Generation (RAG) engine implementation
-- 支持本地文档的向量化存储和高效检索
+- Support vectorized storage and efficient retrieval of local documents
-- 包含DocumentProcessor类处理文档读取（PDF/DOCX/TXT）和分块
+- Include the DocumentProcessor class to handle document reading (PDF/DOCX/TXT) and chunking
-- 实现XinferenceEmbedding类进行文本向量化处理
+- Implement the XinferenceEmbedding class for text vectorization processing
-- RAGEngine类负责文档索引构建、增量更新和语义检索
+- The RAGEngine class is responsible for document index construction, incremental updates, and semantic retrieval

 **6 tools.py**
-- 工具定义和注册模块，为大模型提供工具调用能力
+- Tool definition and registration module, providing tool calling capabilities for large language models
-- 实现ToolRegistry类用于工具的注册和调用管理
+- Implement the ToolRegistry class for tool registration and call management
-- 注册了多种实用工具函数，如：
+- Register a variety of practical tool functions, such as:
-  - get_current_time：获取当前时间
+  - get_current_time: Get the current time
-  - calculate：执行数学计算
+  - calculate: Perform mathematical calculations
-  - amap_*：高德地图相关功能（地理编码、逆地理编码、POI搜索）
+  - amap_*: Amap-related functions (geocoding, reverse geocoding, POI search)
-  - fetch_*：网页内容获取和摘要生成
+  - fetch_*: Web content acquisition and summary generation
-  - rag_search：基于本地知识库的检索
+  - rag_search: Retrieval based on local knowledge base
-  - get_weather：天气查询
+  - get_weather: Weather query
-  - file操作：读取文件、列出目录内容
+  - File operations: Read files, list directory contents
-  - mcp_fetch：使用MCP服务抓取网页
+  - mcp_fetch: Crawl web pages using MCP service